 - Write a constraint-heavy question.
 Example shape:

-- When the report lands, jump to the source list first.
+- Go to the source list first.
 Open every cited URL.
-Verify three things per source: the page exists, the page actually supports the claim it is cited for, and the source is reputable for this topic.
-3 Pro reaches deeper into the long tail; expect more verification work, not less.
+Verify three things per source: the page exists, it actually supports the claim it is cited for, and it is reputable for this topic.
+3.1 Pro reaches deeper into the long tail, so expect more verification work, not less.

-- Cross-check the synthesis against your pre-listed trusted sources.
-If 3 Pro disagrees with one of your trusted sources on a load-bearing fact, the burden is on 3 Pro to provide better evidence — usually it cannot.
+- Cross-check against your pre-listed trusted sources.
+If 3.1 Pro contradicts a source you trust on a load-bearing fact, the burden is on 3.1 Pro to provide better evidence.
+Usually it cannot.

-- Drop every weak claim.
-Keep the synthesis structure as a starting outline, then rewrite in your voice using only verified facts.
-The prose 3 Pro produces is more fluent than the prior tier; that fluency is also the most dangerous part.
+- Drop every weak claim, then rewrite in your voice.
+Keep the synthesis structure as an outline.
+Use only verified facts.
+The prose is fluent; that fluency is the most dangerous part.

 - Save the source list as a Doc or Sheet.
-For recurring topics (quarterly competitive scan), rerun the same constrained prompt next quarter and diff the source lists.
+For recurring topics like a quarterly competitive scan, rerun the same constrained prompt next quarter and diff the source lists to see what moved.

 First-run exercise

-- Pick a topic you have deep prior knowledge in.
-This is the only way to catch subtle errors at 3 Pro’s fluency level.
+- Pick a topic you know deeply.
+That is the only way to catch subtle errors at 3.1 Pro’s fluency level.

 - Verify each list.
-Count: how many sources passed in version 1 vs version 2?
+Count how many sources passed in version 1 versus version 2.

 - Note the gap.
-On 3 Pro the constraint-heavy version typically delivers 30-50% higher pass rates.
-That delta is your reason to spend the extra 30 seconds on prompt scoping every time.
+The edited-plan version consistently delivers a higher pass rate.
+That delta is your reason to spend the extra minute on the plan every single time.

 Quality check

 - Did every load-bearing claim survive source verification?
 Aim for 80%+.
-Below that, the report is a draft.
+Below that, the report is a draft, not a brief.

-- Are the sources within your declared timeframe?
-3 Pro silently broadens timeframes when the constrained window is sparse.
+- Are the sources inside your declared timeframe?
+3.1 Pro silently broadens the window when the constrained range is sparse.

-- Did the synthesis flatten a disagreement between sources?
-Search for hedging phrases — “most experts,” “generally agreed” — they often hide a real split.
+- Did the synthesis flatten a disagreement?
+Search for hedging phrases like “most experts” or “generally agreed”; they often hide a real split.

 - Did your pre-listed trusted sources appear?
 If not, ask why before trusting the rest.